EC-labs/cec-assignment/README.md

 Annotation 5 marks the moment the experiment's temperature falls out-of-range, which requires notifying the researcher through the notifications service.
-The remaining measurements which are out-of-range until the temperature stabilizes again do not have to be notified, only the measurement taken at Annotation 5.
+The remaining measurements which are out-of-range until the temperature stabilizes again are not notified, only the measurement taken at Annotation 5.

 Annotation 6 marks the moment the Experiment Terminated Event is published indicating the end of the experiment.
 From this moment onward, no more measurement or data referring to